samfitgen/trgen/docs/Short_Power_Build-High_Volume.md

 > and consisting of 7x20 seconds at 125% FTP with intermediate "floats" for 15
 > seconds at 88% FTP.
 >
-> 4.5 minutes of recovery separate each set and the VO2max intervals are
+> 6 minutes of recovery separate each set and the VO2max intervals are followed
-> followed with 30 minutes at 65% FTP.
+> with 20 minutes at 65% FTP.

 ### Friday